GoHypernet/Galileo-Tutorial-Pages/docs/autodock-vina-batch-public.md

 # Tutorial: Running Autodock Vina in Galileo

-### Getting started with Autodock in Galileo

 ![View of the Galileo Dashboard](images/autodock/autodock_vina.gif)

-Get started by cloning and running our AutoDock Vina Mission with a few simple steps:
+Get started with AutoDock Vina by cloning and running our **AutoDock_Vina_Example** Mission with a few simple steps:

 1. Login to Galileo using FireFox or Chrome [log into your account](http://galileo.hypernetlabs.io/)
 2. Navigate to the **Missions** tab in the sidebar and the **Explore Missions** sub-tab